cpske/ISP/agile/scrum.md

 ## Resources to Learn More

 Everyone should read the *Scrum Guide*.
-To learn more, then try *Scrum Primer* or *Managing Projects with Scrum*.   *Scrum and XP from the Trenches* is great, but a longer read.
+Then read either *Scrum Primer* or *Managing Projects with Scrum*.
+*Scrum and XP from the Trenches* is great, but a longer read.

 * [Scrum Guide](https://www.scrumguides.org) by inventors of Scrum.
 Read online or download.
 It is updated periodically.
    * [Online Scrum Guide](https://www.scrumguides.org/scrum-guide.html)